microsoft/aitour-get-started-with-fabric/lab/tutorial-1-resources.md

 # Real-Time Intelligence tutorial part 1: Create resources

 In this part of the tutorial, you set up the environment.
-Specifically, you create a [workspace] and an [eventhouse](eventhouse.md), which automatically creates a child KQL database, and then you enable OneLake availability.
+Specifically, you create a *workspace* and an *eventhouse*, which automatically creates a child KQL database, and then you enable OneLake availability.

 ## Create a workspace
 1. Sign in to the [Microsoft Fabric portal](https://fabric.microsoft.com).